 - told the exact date/time when they are to come to the secondary school to commence in the following year;

-- talked to by existing students at the school.
+- given an opportunity to talk with existing students at the school.

 Parents may be invited to take part in the Orientation.
 You should check with the school concerned if you are not sure about this and wish to be involved.
 Discuss this with your child prior to involvement and find out how they feel about you being there.
-Many would find this a difficult experience
+Many could find it a difficult experience

-Your child should then report to the school on the nominated date, and at the nominated place, at the commencement of the new school year
+Your child then has to be at the school on the nominated date, at the nominated place, at the commencement of the new school year

 If you are in doubt about any aspect of the process to be used, contact your child’s primary school no later than the end of Term 2 [Tasmania - by June].

-If you wish to know more about the commencement of the new school year in secondary school, contact the secondary school your child will be attending.
+If you wish to know more about the commencement at the new school year in secondary school, contact the secondary school your child will be attending.

 - School Readiness

 Learning Difficulties Coalition of NSW.